- Common Childhood Fears

 - Most kids at this age are highly imaginative.
 Hence, even the smallest fear can become a large one fuelled by their own imaginations.

-- If your kid is afraid of a particular place or so, go to that place with them so that they can see it properly without being afraid.
+- If your kid is afraid of a particular place, go to that place with them so that they can see it properly without being afraid.

 - In case of being afraid of the dark, ask your child to walk towards the other room while counting numbers loudly.
 You can also count along with him so that he knows he isn’t alone.